 Release Date: October 2022

-Official images and product description in italics below are from Amazon:
+Official images and text below in italics are from Hasbro Pulse:

 - UNIVERSES COLLIDE: Universes collide with Transformers: Legacy!
 This epic line of Transformers toys brings together fan-favorite characters from across the Transformers multiverse

 - VELOCITRON SPEEDIA 500 COLLECTION: The race is on!
 Bots from across the multiverse have gathered on Velocitron to participate in the Speedia 500, a planet-wide race to determine its next leader

 - G2-INSPIRED DESIGN: This Transformers 5.5-inch Decepticon Crasher robot toy is inspired by the character’s appearance in the Transformers comics, updated with a Generations-style design